Sauceke/LoveMachine/CONTRIBUTING.md

 Edit `doc/README.md` to reflect your changes if necessary.

-Do not edit the `README.md` in the repository root!
+Do not edit the `.github/README.md` file!
 That file is updated automatically after each release.